jasojone/jasojone.github.io/_pages/about.md

 # About Me

 ## TLDR:
-I am a lifelong student with a love for learning.
-My current focus is Computer Science with an emphasis on software engineering.
-My ethos is immersed in the thrill of learning, leading, and having a positive net impact on the world.
+As a lifelong student, I am devoted to the pursuit of knowledge and personal growth.
+My passion for learning and leading is rooted in the belief that by continually striving to better ourselves and those around us, we can make a positive impact on the world.
+My focus is currently on computer science, specifically in the area of software engineering.
+I approach this field with a human-centric and stoic mindset, recognizing that my work has the potential to influence the lives of others in meaningful ways.
+With every challenge that comes my way, I embrace it as an opportunity to learn, grow, and contribute to the greater good.

 ### My Story